MrDemonWolf/grav-mrdemonwolf/README.md

 # Running Tests

 First install the dev dependencies by running `composer update` from the Grav root.
 Then `composer test` will run the Unit Tests, which should be always executed successfully on any site.
+Windows users should use the `composer test-windows` command.
 You can also run a single unit test file, e.g. `composer test tests/unit/Grav/Common/AssetsTest.php`